imgag/megSAP/doc/install_unix.md

 	> ./download_dbs.sh
 	> ./download_dbs_rna.sh #only needed for RNA analysis

-**Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
+**Note:** OMIM and HGMD are not downloaded automatically because of license issues.
 If you have the license for those databases, download/convert them according to the commented sections in the download script.

 ## Execution